The revolution of Barolo wine making

 The revolution of Barolo wine started back in the 1970s when the young son of one of the many farmers of the region understood that Barolo needed a new identity.

 In facts, Barolo wine was not appreciated by international wine critics, it was not well marketed and it did not live up the expectations of modern consumers.

 This young farmer was Elio Altare, who in 1976 drove his Fiat 500 to Burgundy – France – known to be the point of reference in the world of first-class wines.
 Upon his arrival at the first winery, he was astonished to see the cellar owner packing suitcases on its fancy sport car.
 He was leaving for the French Riviera where its own boat was docked.

 That was the lifestyle of wine-makers in France, in net contrast with the poor Piedmontese farmers.

 How Barolo wine making has evolved

-In the Barolo wine region, since the 1950s, younger generations would had not hesitated to move to Turin where a full-time job at the car factory was seen as the greatest redemption from the struggling rural life.
+In the Barolo wine region, since the 1950s, younger generations would had not hesitated to move to Turin.
+A full-time job at the car factory was seen as the greatest redemption from the struggling rural life.

 Barolo wine making was not profitable and it was common for most farmers to keep a barrel or two in their cellar, enough to satisfy the family’s needs.

-Making wine at home for sale was not considered an option while it was common to sell grapes to a handful of large and wealthy wine producers.
+Making wine at home for sale was not considered an option.
+It was common to sell grapes to a handful of large and wealthy wine producers.